2026 Speakers + Workshop Hosts

 -

 Mike is the roaster for Rare Breed Coffee in Nashua, NH.
 He enjoys everything about coffee.
 He has roasted for many years and with many different styles as technology and the art has progressed.
-He hopes this next wave of specialty coffee is a good one, from farmer to consumer and everyone inbetween.
+He hopes this next wave of specialty coffee is a good one, from farmer to consumer and everyone in between.

 -